Saxon Switzerland climbing region: Climbing style

 The lead climber places all the protection from the ground up.
 Due to the limited protection, falls should be avoided, especially when relying on slings only.
-Upon reaching the summit, the leader anchors him- or herself using the abseil ring, a preinstalled anchor bolt or slings and belays the second and other members of the climbing party from the top.
+Upon reaching the summit, the leader anchors him- or herself using the abseil ring, a preinstalled anchor bolt or slings, and belays the second and other members of the climbing party from the top.
 The second removes the protection during their climb.
 When all members of the climbing party have reached the top, the summit register is signed and all climbers usually rappel.
 Toproping is generally frowned upon and only allowed when not using abseil rings and it is ensured that the rope can not damage the rock.

-The Saxon Switzerland offers a large variety of single and multipitch routes of all difficulties and techniques such as chimneys, cracks, slabs and face climbing.
+The Saxon-Switzerland offers a large variety of single and multipitch routes of all difficulties and techniques such as chimneys, cracks, slabs and face climbing.
 The sometimes sparse and unusual possibilities of placing protection require practice and not only physical but also mental strength.
 Climbers should be confident to master a grade before starting a climb because resting on a weighted rope or retreating might not be safe or easy options.

 Grading system

-The Saxon Switzerland has its own grading system that was developed at the beginning of the 20th century.
+The Saxon-Switzerland has its own Saxon grading system that was developed at the beginning of the 20th century.
 It uses roman numerals to denote the level of difficulty.
 Grades of VII and higher are subdivided by the letters a, b, and c.
 The Saxon Grading System is also used in other parts of East Germany and the Czech Republic.
-The hardest route in Saxon Switzerland is graded XIc.
+The hardest route in Saxon Switzerland is graded at XIc.

-Additionally, there are grades for horizontal jumps, represented in Arabic numerals ranging from 1 to 7.
+There are also specific grades for horizontal jumps, represented by Arabic numerals ranging from 1 to 7.

 Routes that are deemed especially worthwhile are marked with one or two asterisks.

-Restrictions on free-standing climbing peaks
+Restrictions

 Climbing is only permitted on designated free-standing rock towers with at least 10 m prominence.
 An historic exception are three massifs which may be climbed.
 Almost all summits are furnished with summit registers and abseiling rings.
 These, like other safety rings, are looked after and maintained by the Saxon Climbers' Federation (SBB).

-Saxon climbing regulations
+Regulations

 Climbing regulations for Saxon Switzerland were first printed in 1913 in a climbing guide published by Rudolf Fehrmann, and have only been slightly amended since.
 The basic principles had been developed before 1900, mainly by Oscar Schuster.
 Their main feature is, that artificial aids to rock climbing are not permitted.
 They, therefore, constitute one of the foundations of the concept of free climbing, which is the most prevalent form of rock climbing today.

 The climbing regulations are also part of the mountain sport concept required under the National Parks Ordinance for the Free State of Saxony, which lays down how and to what extent climbing in the Saxon Switzerland National Park may be undertaken.